esqin-kazimov/If-Elif-and-Else-Statement-Projects/README.md

 The programming constructs that you used to solve the projects in the previous repositry will continue to be useful as you tackle these problems.
-In addition, the projectss in this repository will require you to use decision making constructs so that your programs can handle a variety of different situations that might arise.
+In addition, the projects in this repository will require you to use decision making constructs so that your programs can handle a variety of different situations that might arise.
 You should expect to use some or all of these Python features when completing these problems: